 - Note: A student with placement into Math 8 or 11 is not required to take the class.
 Nor, for the purposes of pre-health pre-requisites, does a student need Math 3 credit.

-- Note: Most veterinary schools also require Biology 46, Biology 40 and another course with biochemistry emphasis (e.g. Biology 66, 69 or Biology 78).
+- Note: Most veterinary schools also require Biology 46 (microbiology), Biology 40 (biochemistry) and another course with biochemistry emphasis (e.g. Biology 66, Biology 69 or Biology 78).

 - Note: If a student has been invited into Chemistry 2, s/he must complete Chemistry 2 prior to enrolling in Chemistry 5.
 Chemistry 2 emphasizes the quantitative and analytical aspects of general chemistry.
 Invitation to enroll is based on your pre-matriculation mathematics and science record.

-- Biology-Chemistry 8-9 is a new interdisciplinary class combining the principles of both disciplines.
+- Biology-Chemistry 8-9 is an interdisciplinary class combining the principles of both disciplines.
 Taken together over two consecutive terms, this option gives students credit for BOTH Biology 11 and Chemistry 5.
-It will also serve as a pre-requisite for starting biology lab classes.
-If a student takes only the one term (8) it will count as a distributive, but not towards any pre-requisites.
+If a student takes only the one term (8), it will count as a distributive, but not towards any pre-requisites.
 It is also aimed at giving students more time to learn the Chemistry 5 material.